Music / Neurosis

 - Post-Rock: Pioneered a variant known as post-metal.
 Additionally, some of their albums qualify as straight-up post-rock.

-- Sampling/Spoken Word in Music: The band is fond of this.
+- Sampling / Spoken Word in Music: The band is fond of this.
 For example, Enemy of the Sun opens with a sample from the film version of The Sheltering Sky.
+It also appears frequently on Souls at Zero and Through Silver in Blood, with the samples often talking about mystical and spiritual matters.

-- Shout-Out: The cover of Souls at Zero is inspired by the film The Wicker Man (the original, not the So Bad, It's Good remake).
+- Shout-Out: The cover of Souls at Zero is inspired by the film The Wicker Man (1973) (the original, not the remake).

 - Subdued Section: Again, this is frequent in Neurosis' music, due to its heavy use of dynamic variation.